dagvonkr/hof2/README.md

 admin.ng.html - the view, <br>
 admin-party-modal.ng.html - the modal view, <br>
-adminPartyCtrl.ng.js - the controller --> on line 66 is the modal function. <br>
+adminPartyCtrl.ng.js - the controller --> on line 66 is the modal function.